mchandramouli/blobs/README.md

 ## Models

-The model is used to compile proto file into Java files.
+The blob-grpc-models is used to compile `protos` into Java files.
+The protos are present in a git submodule i.e. [haystack-idl](https://github.com/ExpediaDotCom/haystack-idl).

 ## Span-Blob Context